 Customer Persona Example

-How to use your new avatar into action
+How to use your new Avatar

-- Segment your contact list into avatars so you can send out more targeted messages
+- Segment your contact list into Avatars so you can send out more targeted messages.

-- Optimise your landing pages to suit your avatars, again look at language and imagery
+- Optimise your landing pages to suit your Avatars.
+Again, look at language and imagery.

-Hopefully, I have been able to illustrate the power of using avatars and how they can help improve your marketing efforts.
+Hopefully, I have been able to illustrate the power of using Avatars and how they can help improve your marketing efforts.
 They can provide insights into how to create better user experiences, persuasive copy, or pricing models.

 The key is to create them out of actual, relevant data as soon as you can.

-What is most important, is to remember your avatars should reflect real people with real motivations, desires, and concerns.
+What is most important is to remember your Avatars should reflect real people with real motivations, desires, and concerns.